All-Hands-AI/openhands-third-party-runtimes/README.md

 This repository contains the third-party runtime implementations that were removed from the main OpenHands repository.
 These runtimes provide integration with external platforms for code execution and development environments.

+**Note:** These are NOT officially supported by the OpenHands team.

 ## Included Runtimes

 ### 1. E2B Runtime